aws-samples/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 2. Since this is a good design and relatively new, let’s create some demonstration findings in **Settings**
 3. After we **Generate sample findings** we can go back to the **Findings**
 4. You'll see some High Severity, Medium Severity,  and Informational Findings.
 Let’s investigate the High Severity finding called **[SAMPLE]
-[SAMPLE] Backdoor:EC2/DenialOfService.Dns**
+[SAMPLE] Backdoor:EC2/C&CActivity.B!DNS**
 5. You can see the (fake) instance that caused this Finding, what the instance did wrong, when it occurred, and more information.
 The “.Dns” at the end means something, do you know what?
 Does the **Action Type** help?
       * What are the 3 data sources GuardDuty uses?
-6.    **Scrolling down** the Findings list again you see another high severity **[SAMPLE] Backdoor:EC2/DenialOfService.UdpOnTcpPorts**.
+6.    **Scrolling down** the Findings list again you see another severity of type **Behavior:EC2/TrafficVolumeUnusual**
 7. Here you see a lot of the same type of information.
 But why is this **Action Type** different?
       * If we didn’t turn on those logs how did it see the traffic?
-8.    **Scrolling down** the Findings list a bit more you find **[SAMPLE]UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration**
+8.    **Scrolling down** the Findings list a bit more you find a finding for **Policy:IAMUser/RootCredentialUsage**
 9. This one not only has a different **Action Type** but also starts with **IAMUser** instead of **EC2**.
 Why does that matter?
       *  Is this a different data source?

-Now you’ve seen that GuardDuty is monitoring logs on your behalf, and without you having to pay for storage, the AI/ML or Threat feeds, and the man hours to do the analysis.
+Now you’ve seen that GuardDuty is monitoring logs on your behalf, and without you having to pay for storage, the AI/ML or Threat feeds, and the hours to do the analysis.
 This is all happening at Cloud scale too, no longer do you need to have terabytes of logs that are never touched.

 ## Reducing the risk of Admin access and administrative ports
 Finally, let's further reduce administrative risks by reducing access and improving logging.
 With our current setup, there is still a risk of open administrative ports, right?
 It's a bigger risk if those ports are open to the internet and a smaller risk if open internally for malware to find.
 Can we find a way around this requirement?